SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

-The code for this artice (citation below) is provided as a jupyter notebook to enable users to apply our methodology to clinical datasets.
+The code for this article (citation below) is provided as a jupyter notebook to enable users to apply our methodology to clinical datasets.

 Yadaw, A., Li, Y.C., Bose, S., Iyengar, R., Bunyavanich, S., & Pandey, G. 2020.
 Clinical predictors of COVID-19 mortality. medRxiv doi:10.1101/2020.05.19.20103036